SimeonHristov99/aoc_2023/aoc_2023/day12/notes.md

 - [X] Add a function that checks whether we should continue to generate new sequences.
 - [X] Add the `expand` function.
-- [ ] Make sure processing is fast on the sample.
+- [X] Make sure processing is fast on the sample.

 ### Submit answers for part 2

+- [X] Run on input.
+  - It will do the job, but it's not as fast as it should.

+### Solve using bits and converting them to string

+- [ ] Make sure using bits still goes through the full space of possibilities.

+### Use bit manipulations to check the groups instead of converting to strings

+- [ ] All tests pass.

+### Submit answer for part 2

 - [ ] Run on input.